obazoud/elasticsearch-river-git/README.md

 We create the river with the following properties :

-* Project name : obazoud-elasticsearch
+* Project name (it is supposed to be unique): obazoud-elasticsearch
 * Git uri: git://github.com/obazoud/elasticsearch.git

 <pre>